 You Have to go to Work

 Most suggestions for protecting your ears from these particular organic compounds include regulating your exposure coupled with regular hearing examinations.
 But first, you need to be aware of the dangers before you can heed that advice.
 It’s easy when the dangers are well known.
 Everyone recognizes that loud noises can harm your hearing and so precautions to protect your hearing from day-to-day sounds of the factory floor are obvious and logical.
 But when the threat is not visible as is the case for the millions of Americans who work with organic solvents, solutions can be a harder sell.
 Luckily, continuing research is assisting both employers and employees take a safer approach.
-Some of the best advice would be to use a mask and work in a well ventilated area.
-Getting your ears evaluated by a hearing care specialist is also a good idea.
+Some of the best advice would be to use a mask and work in a well-ventilated area.
+Getting your ears evaluated is also a good idea.